ArjunCodesmith/termux-junk-cleaner/README.md

 - #### Detailed Logs:
 The tool generates cleanup details in cleanup_log.txt.

-## Running Tests

-To run the tool just type `clean` and hit enter.

-The script will guide you through selective cleanup options, including cached packages, temporary files, and logs.

 ## Usage
 Termux Junk Cleaner provides a flexible and user-friendly interface for cleanup operations.
 You can choose specific cleanup options, or run it interactively for a customized cleanup.